 It’s important to update your BDR plans with a set of clear remote working policies for protecting and storing data and bringing the whole company on-board to facilitate it, this can’t be left to a local manager’s discretion and must come from the top.

 Ignoring VPN security and VPN’s in general

+A working Virtual Private Network (VPN) connection is important, but you must know how to secure it.
 If your IT team hasn’t done this before it may be worth hiring some outside help to assist them and provide an extra pair of hands.
 Going from everyone in the office to everyone remote will put a lot of strain on the teams that will facilitate this and it’s important to identify where you can get help if you need more manpower or experience.

 Most employees would check in with their manager but if they are unavailable there should be a clear chain of command established because it’s important to know with whom to communicate.
-As mentioned before, be sure and leverage tools like Microsoft Teams, Zoom, Slack, or Skype to chat via video and encourage your employees to use these tools as much as possible so their efforts are visible and staff is happy.
+As mentioned before, be sure and leverage tools like Microsoft Teams, Zoom, or Slack to chat via video and encourage your employees to use these tools as much as possible so their efforts are visible and staff is happy.

 Work from home works, you just have to avoid a few of these bad work from home policies.